GLOBAL MARKETS-Brexit fear factor sends stocks spinning

 "While the pound is the worst-performing G10 currency versus the dollar this year, the yen is by far the best," said Derek Halpenny, European Head of Global Markets Research at Bank of Tokyo-Mitsubishi in London.

 "The continued surge of the yen will lift expectations that the BOJ may surprise the markets and announce some additional monetary easing."
-(Additional reporting by Alistair Smout in London; Editing by Richard Balmforth)
+(Additional reporting by Alistair Smout in London; Editing by Hugh Lawson)